WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 *Always remember that power is a double-edged blade.
 One side light, the other dark.
 It calls to you, where you are most desperate; when victory seems worth any sacrifice.
 There is a price to be paid for such a gift, and many eagerly accept the bargain.
 Power alone is not to be feared. <br>Fear, instead, those who wield it.*
 <div style="text-align:Right">

-*— Jaina Proudmoore* &nbsp;</div>
+*— Jaina Proudmoore* <br/> &nbsp;</div>

 Clad in a golden robe, a blood elf closes her eyes to shut out the distractions of the battlefields and begins her quiet chant.
 Fingers weaving in front of her, she completes her spell and launches a bead of fire toward the enemy ranks, where it erupts into an engulfing conflagration.

-The air shimmers, as a draenei lifts his hands above his head twisting the air around him into a barrier of force engulfs him, blocking a barrage of attacks against him.
+The air shimmers as a draenei lifts his hands above his head to twist the air around him into.
+A barrier of force engulfs him, blocking a barrage of attacks against him

-Golden eyes flashing, a human stomps his foot into the ground as a crippling fire sets him ablaze, as swords clash against him, an inferno of fire spews out at the attackers, engulfing them in hellfire.
+Golden eyes flashing, a human stomps his foot into the ground as a crippling fire sets him ablaze, as swords clash against him.
+An inferno of fire spews out at the attackers, engulfing them in hellfire.

 Mages are supreme magic-users, defined and united as a class by the spells they cast.
 Drawing on the leylines of magic that permeates Azeroth, mages cast spells of explo-sive fire, arcing lightning, and subtle deception.
-Their magic can conjure monsters from other planes of exis-tence, or glimpses the future.
+Their magic can conjure monsters from other planes of exis-tence, or catch a glimpse the future.
 Their mightiest spells change one substance into another, call meteors down from the sky, or open portals across continents.

 \columnbreak